-Epidermal cysts may appear after a few months on the grafted area.
+Epidermal cysts may appear after a few months on the transplanted area.
 It is sometimes necessary to incise them without damaging the grafts.

 The scar in the harvest area is normally quite thin.
 An enlargement of this scar is quite rare.
 This scar is however visible if the area is completely shaved.

-Following the instructions before and after surgery reduces the appearance of complications.
+Following the instructions before and after surgery can reduce the appearance of complications.

 It is imperative to stop smoking at least one month before the surgery.
-Taking aspirin is prohibited 10 days before the procedure.
+Taking aspirin is prohibited 10 days before the operation.

-Before the surgical act, it is necessary to wash completely with an antiseptic soap.
+Before the surgery, it is necessary to wash completely with an antiseptic soap.

-It is important to provide someone who can accompany you home after your hospitalization.
+It is important to provide someone who can take you home after your hospitalization.

-On each graft, a small crust forms which should not be scraped off.
+On each graft, a small crust forms that should not be scratched.

-The transplanted hair falls quickly and then grows back between the second and third month.
+The transplanted hair falls out quickly and then grows back between the second and third month.

-Bruises and edema on the forehead may appear in the days following surgery.
+Bruising and swelling of the forehead may appear in the days following surgery.

 Hair washing is possible after the 2nd day.

-It is necessary to have a reduced activity for 3 to 5 days.
+It is necessary to have reduced activity for 3 to 5 days.

-The practice of a sporting activity may be considered from the 4th week.
+The practice of a sporting activity can be considered from the 4th week.

 The result is visible from the 6th month.
 A single intervention is generally not sufficient to obtain a satisfactory result.
 Even after several sessions, the hair density obtained will never be that of normal hair.

 This text provides basic information on the principles and procedure of hair transplantation.
 A more detailed information sheet will be given to you during your consultation.
-A good understanding of the procedure and the expected result is essential before considering this intervention.
-It should be emphasized that the goal of this surgery is to bring an improvement and not to obtain perfection.
-If your wishes are realistic, the result obtained will satisfy you.
+A good understanding of the process and the expected result is essential before considering this intervention.
+It should be emphasized that the goal of this surgery is to bring improvement and not to achieve perfection.
+If your wishes are realistic, you will be satisfied with the result.